 We retrieved $J$-, $H$-, and $K_s$-band Atlas images ($512 \times 1,024$ pixels, $1''$~pixel${}^{-1}$) at the position including Mrk~590 from 2MASS All-Sky Release Data Products at the NASA/IPAC (Caltech, CA, USA) Infrared Science Archive \footnote{\href{http://irsa.ipac.caltech.edu/applications/2MASS/IM/interactive.html}{http://irsa.ipac.caltech.edu/applications/2MASS/IM/interactive.html}} and performed aperture photometry on the Atlas images using {\tt SExtractor} \citep{ber96} and {\tt Photutils} \citep{pho17}.
-The same aperture size and sky annulus with MAGNUM photometry, i.e. $\phi 8''.3$ diameter aperture and $\phi 11''.1-13''.9$ sky annulus aperture (Section~\ref{magnum_obs}), were used.
-The zero-point magnitude of each image was evaluated by comparing the instrumental aperture magnitudes with the magnitudes of field stars catalogued in the 2MASS All-Sky Point Source Catalog (PSC), and then the magnitudes were converted to flux units using the zero-magnitude fluxes taken from Table~2 of \cite{coh03}.
-Following the standard analysis procedures described in 2MASS web pages \footnote{\href{https://ipac.caltech.edu/2mass/releases/allsky/doc/sec6_8a.html}{https://ipac.caltech.edu/2mass/releases/allsky/doc/sec6\_8a.html}}, additional noise due to coaddition, pixel resampling, and background fit was taken into account.
-The 2MASS aperture fluxes of Mrk~590 at the $J$-, $H$-, and $K_s$-bands were measured to be $22.31 \pm 0.21$, $32.16 \pm 0.33$, and $42.62 \pm 0.48$~mJy, respectively (Galactic extinction was not corrected).
+The same aperture size and sky annulus with MAGNUM photometry, i.e. $\phi 8''.3$ diameter aperture and $\phi 11''.1-13''.9$ sky annulus aperture (Section~\ref{magnum_obs}), are used.
+The zero-point magnitude of each image is evaluated by comparing the instrumental aperture magnitudes with the magnitudes of field stars catalogued in the 2MASS All-Sky Point Source Catalogue (PSC), and then the magnitudes are converted to flux units using the zero-magnitude fluxes taken from Table~2 of \cite{coh03}.
+Following the standard analysis procedures described in 2MASS web pages \footnote{\href{https://ipac.caltech.edu/2mass/releases/allsky/doc/sec6_8a.html}{https://ipac.caltech.edu/2mass/releases/allsky/doc/sec6\_8a.html}}, additional noise due to coaddition, pixel resampling, and background fit is taken into account.
+The 2MASS aperture fluxes of Mrk~590 at the $J$-, $H$-, and $K_s$-bands are measured to be $22.31 \pm 0.21$, $32.16 \pm 0.33$, and $42.62 \pm 0.48$~mJy, respectively (Galactic extinction is not corrected).